Frequently Asked

 How much does mediation cost?

-Mediation costs vary depending on the complexity of the dispute, the number of sessions required, and the mediator's experience.
-However, mediation is typically significantly less expensive than litigation.
-While court cases can cost tens or hundreds of thousands of pounds in legal fees, mediation often costs a fraction of that amount.
+Mediation costs can vary depending on the complexity of the dispute, number of sessions required, and the mediator's experience.
+However, mediation is typically less expensive than litigation.
+While court cases can cost thousands of pounds in legal fees, mediation often costs a fraction of that amount.

 Yes, mediation is confidential.
 What is said in mediation cannot be used in court proceedings (with limited exceptions for issues like child safety or serious crime).
 This confidentiality allows parties to speak openly and explore options without fear that their words will be used against them later.